ethanj360/nba-athlete-endorsement-targeting-analysis/README.md

 This project intentionally avoids framing the question as “who should brands sign next.”
 In practice, most NBA players are already under exclusive endorsement contracts or receive player-exclusive colorways with their current brand.
 If the question were "who should brands sign next", this project would focus more on college, high school, and overseas stars.

-Instead, the analysis reflects how brands actually operate:
+Instead, the analysis reflects how brands actually operate when managing players who are already in the league:

 - Which athletes should receive deeper investment?
 - Who is best positioned for signature shoe development?